About The Safe AI for Children Alliance

 With experience in national-level risk assessment and nearly a decade studying long-term AI risk, she brings a systems-based understanding of emerging technological challenges alongside practical insight into institutional safeguarding.

-As both a governance leader and a parent, her work is guided by a commitment to foresight, responsibility and the protection of children’s developmental well-being.
+Her work is guided by a commitment to foresight, responsibility and the protection of children’s developmental well-being.

 ➤ Find out more about Tara